Justice Systems Major (BS)

 Featured Courses

-Coursework for the justice systems program covers the legal system, criminology, juvenile delinquency, enforcement system, rehabilitation system, and more.
-Here's a sample of justice systems courses:
+Coursework for the criminal justice studies program covers the legal system, criminology, juvenile delinquency, enforcement system, rehabilitation system, and more.
+Here's a sample of criminal justice studies courses:

 Opportunities and Experiences